ValerieIs/rsschool-cv/cv.md

 ## **Experience:**

 #### I work as an interface and graphic designer.
-I know how user experience design works, so it helps with
+I know how user experience design works, so it helps with developer's work.

 ## **Education:**